sayaz/OAI-Indoor-OTA-5G-NR/readme.md

 ```

 > [!NOTE]
-> Sometimes if the Tx/Rx power gain is low, the UE may receive a low power from gNMB and may not start with the arguments provided, in that case, try different gain values.
+> Sometimes if the Tx/Rx power gain is low, the UE may receive a low RSRP from gNB and may not synch with gNB, in that case, try different gain values.

-> It is also found that UE does not attach to the CN on first try.
+> It is also found that UE does not attach to the gNB/CN on first try.
 In such case restart both gNB and UE.

 **After the UE associates, open another session check the UE IP address.**

-Check UE IP address
+Check UE IP address (from UE session)
 ```
 ifconfig oaitun_ue1
 ```
-Add a route toward the CN traffic gen node
+Add a route toward the CN traffic gen node (from UE session)
 ```
 sudo ip route add 192.168.70.0/24 dev oaitun_ue1
 ```

-You should now be able to generate traffic in either direction:
+Check reachability from either UE/gNB:

 ```
-# from UE to CN traffic gen node (in session on ue node)
+# from UE to CN traffic gen node (from UE session)
 ping 192.168.70.135

-# from CN traffic generation service to UE (in session on cn node)
+# from CN traffic generation service to UE (from CN session)
 sudo docker exec -it oai-ext-dn ping <UE IP address>
 ```